 Most of the DL models are suitable for independent observations in which batches of observations can be drawn at random from the sample and then used to estimate $\mathbf{w}$.
 Such models cannot be used here as observations are sequences and thus not independent.
 For these purposes, we have to resort to specific DL models as those belonging to the class of recurrent neural networks (RNN) \cite{lim2020time}.
 Fundamentals of RNN and Long Short Term Memory (LSTM) models (a specific instance of RNN) can be found here \cite{lstm-formalism}.
 Unfortunately, this paper needs some translation to a statistical audience, but basically, an RNN acts similarly to a Hidden Markov Model (HMM) or more specifically to a Dynamic linear model \citep{harrisonwest} for observed sequences $Y_1,\ldots, Y_{t}$.
-They differ from usual HMM in that they do not manage conditional probabilities, but signals which can be viewed as point guesses of the observed and hidden states represented by the above mentioned deterministic nodes of the DL network.
+They differ from usual HMM in that they do not manage conditional probabilities, but signals which can be viewed as point guess of observed and hidden states represented by the above mentioned deterministic nodes of the DL network.
 The modeling approach instead of being justified on Markovian processes is derived from posing an additive deterministic model on the evolution equation evaluated at time $t^*$, $\frac{dY(t)}{dt}\mid_ {t=t^*}$ with the same structure as in \eqref{eqdlrep} in which the evolution of sequence at time $t^*$ $\frac{dY(t)}{dt}\mid_ {t=t^*}$ is the response and $\left(\frac{dY(t)}{dt}\mid_ {t=t^*-1},\ldots,\frac{dY(t)}{dt}\mid_ {t=t^*-k}\right)$ are the predictors.
 In this case, $k$ has the meaning of lag in time series analysis and also the hidden layers in this model architecture.

-RNN with says $k$ hidden layers implies that the evolution at time $t^*$ is a nonlinear function of $k$ past evolution equations and if observations were not informative for estimating such a complex function with corresponding $\mathbf{w}$ the gradient vanished and thus $\mathbf{w}$ cannot be updated and this, in turn, prevent the train of the model.
-To avoid the vanishing gradient problem, the LSTM model introduces an adjustment \citep{lstm-formalism} into the gradient which avoids it being exactly zero.
-This allows to estimate short effects (terms of evolution equation near to $t^*$) as well as long-term effects ($t$ far from $t^*$).
+RNN with says $k$ hidden layers implies that the evolution at time $t^*$ is a nonlinear function of $k$ past evolution equations.
+The problem is that if the observations were not informative for estimating such a complex function with the corresponding $\mathbf{w}$, then the gradient, would vanish and thus $\mathbf{w}$ cannot be updated.
+This prevents the train of RNN architecture.
+To avoid the vanishing gradient problem, the LSTM model introduces an adjustment \citep{lstm-formalism} of the gradient which avoids it being exactly zero.
+This allows us to estimate short effects (terms of the evolution equation near to $t^*$) as well as long-term effects ($t$ far from $t^*$).